briandrum/codes.forchagrin.com/_chapters/chapter-1335-registration-of-contractors.md

 violates the Ohio Revised Code, the Codified Ordinances of the Village, or any other provision of state or federal law.
-The Chief Administrative Officer shall determine whether a violation has been committed recklessly or intentionally, as those terms are defined in [Section 501.08][CF Section 501.08] of the General Offenses Code.
-The order of revocation may be appealed pursuant to [Section 1335.04][CF Section 1335.04].\
+The Chief Administrative Officer shall determine whether a violation has been committed recklessly or intentionally, as those terms are defined in [Section 501.08][CFCO 501.08] of the General Offenses Code.
+The order of revocation may be appealed pursuant to [Section 1335.04][CFCO 1335.04].\
 (Ord.
 2006-48.
 Passed 7-24-06.)

 ## 1335.08   Homeowner's exception